 Procedures

 You will arrive in the research laboratory at the scheduled time and will be asked to complete a demographic survey as well as several questionnaires pertaining to the topic under investigation.
-This portion of the study should run no longer than 35-45 minutes.
+This portion of the study should run no longer than 30 minutes.
 You will then complete a cognitive task using paper and pen; this task will not be timed but you should be able to complete it in less than 10 minutes.
 Following this, a final questionnaire will be administered as well as a brief assessment of your experience during participation.
-This portion should take no longer than 35 minutes, although most participants will complete it in less time.
-The total time for participation will vary among individuals, but it is estimated that time will be approximately 60-90 minutes.
+This portion should take no longer than 20 minutes, although most participants will complete it in less time.
+Throughout the course of the study, your blood pressure will be assessed using a digital blood pressure machine with an arm cuff.
+You may experience some minor discomfort from the inflating cuff.
+The total time for participation will vary among individuals, but it is estimated that time will be approximately 60minutes.

 Your Participation is Voluntary